9ae/bellave/Sun and Moon/script.md

 Elanor: If only we knew that sooner... so we really tried to work things out.
 I told him to never see Diane again.

-# S: Diane
+# S 6: Diane

 Diane: That night Ken called me four times.
 The first three times, I let it go to voicemail.
 I knew what was coming.

 Kai:  Why did you finally answer.

-Diane: I guess I wanted closer.
+Diane: I guess I wanted closure.
 Even if I knew why, I still needed to hear the words from him.
 *holds the veil on her hat over her eyes* he said he wanted to give me back my things.

-# S: Elanor
+# S 7: Elanor

 Shadow Elanor: *looks over a Pucca & Garu dufflel bag* So that's everything?